NicoHood/HoodLoader2/Readme.md

 Hoodpedia
 =========

-**Some information that you might find usefull.
+**Some information that you might find useful.
 Ask me for more help**

 * CDC-Serial: A virtual Serial port via USB to the PC
 * USB-HID: Human Interface Device for Keyboard, Mouse, Gamepad etc to access and controll the PC